 Abby prefers longer adventures that allow her to immerse herself as much as possible in new environments, explore local cultures, and find time to see the natural wonders.
-When not traveling, she enjoys sampling new wines and spending time at home in Iowa with her husband Blaine, daughter Esme, and dog Ringo.
+When not traveling, she enjoys sampling new wines, watching rugby, and enjoying the great outdoors at home in Iowa with her husband Blaine, daughter Esme, and dog Ringo.

 My Greatest Adventure

-Road tripping through Patagonia!
-So much of the beauty of Patagonia will never be found on tourist maps, and I wanted to see and experience as much of it as possible.
-After completing the “O” Trek in Torres del Paine (also a fantastic experience!), my husband and I spent 3 weeks driving off the beaten path through the Andes from Puerto Natales to Temuco.
+Hiking and road-tripping through Patagonia.
+After completing the “O” Trek in Torres del Paine, my husband and I spent three weeks driving through the lesser-visited parts of the Andes, from Puerto Natales to Temuco.
 Along the way, we stopped in El Calafate and El Chalten to visit Perito Moreno Glacier and Mt.
 Fitz Roy.
-We also kayaked the marble caves at Puerto Rio Tranquilo on Lago General Carrera.
-After that we continued north through Coyhaique, Futaleufu, San Carlos de Bariloche, and Pucon.
+We also kayaked the marble caves at Puerto Rio Tranquilo.
+After that, we continued north through Coyhaique, Futaleufu, San Carlos de Bariloche, and Pucon.
 Patagonia has some of the most stunning wilderness I’ve ever seen.
-You truly feel like you are lost in the wild.
-Contrasting that with the genuine warmth and hospitality of the people made for an absolutely unforgettable and impactful experience.
-I could happily go back and spend month after month exploring all the nooks and crannies of Patagonia!
+I loved feeling completely lost in the wild, almost off the map.
+Pairing that with the genuine warmth and hospitality of the people made for an absolutely unforgettable and impactful experience.

 My Favorite Destinations